-Dr. Gadziola is a Lecturer in the Department of Psychology.
+Dr. Gadziola is a part-time Teaching Stream faculty member in the Department of Psychology.
 She received her PhD in Neuroscience from Kent State University, followed by postdoctoral research at Case Western Reserve University.
 Her research and teaching interests are in sensory systems, and the neural mechanisms that underlie the detection and evaluation of salient stimuli influencing motivated behaviours.